transifex/transifex-javascript/packages/angular/projects/ws-native-angular-sdk/README.md

 ## Initialization

-In order to use the TX Native object globally, it is necessary to initialize the library in the angular application bootstrap, in two locations:
+In order to use the WS Native object globally, it is necessary to initialize the library in the angular application bootstrap, in two locations:

 - NgModule initialization